sermare/ESMCBA/README.md

 ---

-## Running embeddings.py
+## To Run Predictions (run embeddings.py)

-The `embeddings_generation.py` script generates ESM embeddings for peptide sequences.
+The `embeddings_generation.py` script generates ESM predictions and the embeddings for peptide sequences.

 ### Example 1: Using a downloaded checkpoint